oubiwann/vim-blackboard-sublime-theme/README.md

 ## About

-The syntax highlighting in VimBlackboard is based on Blackboard (as one might imagine), but with many of colors changed to resemble the default Vim colors used on dark terminals in various Linux distros from the late 90s and early 00s.
+The syntax highlighting in VimBlackboard is based on Blackboard (as one might imagine), but with many of the colors changed to resemble the default Vim colors used on dark terminals in various Linux distros from the late 90s and early 00s.